-I’m an assistant professor at University College London’s School of Management.
+I’m an assistant professor at University College London’s School of Management, in the Strategy and Entrepreneurship group.
 I received a PhD in Organizational Behaviour from Harvard University in 2013.

-I study how individuals, groups, organisations, and communities can design themselves to be innovative and adaptable.
-Such adaptability is especially important and difficult when the external environment is uncertain.
-This research offers specific strategic and tactical recommendations across industries for leaders designing and managing innovative and adaptable teams and organizations.
+I study innovation and adaptability in the context of uncertainty.
+My research focuses on processes for hiring, goal-setting, and motivation at the team level, and offers specific strategic and tactical recommendations across industries for leaders designing and managing innovative and adaptable teams and organizations.

 Advance praise for The Uncertainty Mindset: